Our customers trust us to look after their personal information, and manage it securely and responsibly.

 • Request your personal information to be transferred to other providers on certain occasions.

-• Object to the use of your personal information:
+• Object to the use of your personal information.
+In certain circumstances you may have the right to:

 • Challenge any decisions made without human intervention (automated decision making).